Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 Debian 9.0 or newer is required.
 **Please note that OBS Studio is not fully working on Chrome OS and features like Screen and Window Capture do not work.**

+**Also note that as of 2021-06-13, this package is the outdated 0.0.1 version.
+It should still work, but won't have all new improvements.
+Build from source to get the newest version.**

 * First, make sure you have everything up-to-date.

    ```bash